tidley/devgrants/open-grant-proposals/open-proposal-distributed-automotive-development.md

       - Bootstrap nodes
    3. Identifies and registers self on network.

-   _Admin portal_

-   1. Provides relevant admin features to monitor and configure the network

-   _Data origins_
+   _Clients_

    1. Installs required software to communicate on IPFS.
+   1. Provides relevant admin features to authenticated user to monitor and configure the network.
-   2. Provides custom instrument configuration menu to define data source including:
+   1. Provides custom instrument configuration menu to define data source including:
       - Interface (ethernet, serial)
       - Internal / external (mirror or read)
       - Timings (baud rate etc.)
       - Data directory (if to monitor folder for new files)
-   3. Identifies and registers self on network.

-## 2. Executable to run on each oracle which:

-- Provides relevant admin features to monitor and configure the network.

-## 3. Executable to run on each data generator which:

-- Installs required software to communicate on IPFS.
-- Provides custom instrument configuration menu to define data source including:
-  - Interface (ethernet, serial)
-  - Internal / external (mirror or read)
-  - Timings (baud rate etc.)
-  - Data directory (if to monitor folder for new files) -
-- Identifies and registers self on network.
+   1. Identifies and registers instruments on network.

+### People assigned

+### Funding

+### Duration

+### **Milestone X: System handover**

+### Software functionality

+### People assigned

+### Funding

+### Duration

 For each milestone, please describe:

-_Q_

-- The software functionality that we can expect after the completion of each milestone.
+> The software functionality that we can expect after the completion of each milestone.
 This should be detailed enough that it can be used to ensure that the software meets the specification you outlined in the Deliverables.

-_A_

--

-_Q_

-- How many people will be working on each milestone and their roles
+> How many people will be working on each milestone and their roles

-_A_

--

-_Q_

-- The amount of funding required for each milestone
+> The amount of funding required for each milestone

-_A_

--

-_Q_

-- How much time this milestone will take to achieve (using real dates)
+> How much time this milestone will take to achieve (using real dates)

-_A_

--

 ## Total Budget Requested